-Hearing that the schoolhouse had been hit, she and her husband headed down.
-"We saw that the iron roof had inspected and documented the damage," Mrs Larkin said.
+Fr MacAndrew was so grateful to CCI and their manager in the ACT, Mr Tony Cassar, that he included them on a Fr MacAndrew felt that some key areas had not been cov- plaque he had made to commemorate the opening of the new inspected and documented the damage," Mrs Larkin said.
 "He listened to our requests, particularly the need to be back in business for 17 October, and assured us that date was possible."

-Next day, amid the devastation, CCI insurance assessor Mr Luke Hayward was down and sheets of iron were littered tise was immediately evident as he
+Hearing that the schoolhouse had Next day, amid the devastation, CCI insurance assessor Mr Luke Hayward been ripped off the building, the fence arrived from Warrnambool.
+"His exper- schoolhouse is stronger than ever with the was down and sheets of iron were littered tise was immediately evident as he E-mail ed.voice@cg.catholic.org.au

 Work went ahead quickly.
 "We moved back into the schoolhouse on 12 October - a week before the big celebrations.
-The been ripped off the building, the fence arrived from Warrnambool.
-"His expersion schoolhouse is stronger than ever with the roof tied down to hurricane standards."
+The roof tied down to hurricane standards."